rapid7/yard-metasploit-erd/README.md

 subsection containing a PNG Entity-Relationship Diagram for each Module that contains `ActiveRecord::Base` subclasses and for each `ActiveRecord::Base` subclass.
 For namespace Modules, the diagrams are restricted to the `ActiveRecord::Base` subclasses in that namespace and the transitive closure of those classes `belongs_to` relationships.
-For `ActiveRecord::Base` subclasses the diagram is restircted to the transitive closure of its `belongs_to` relationships.
+For `ActiveRecord::Base` subclasses the diagram is restricted to the transitive closure of its `belongs_to` relationships.

 Using the `belongs_to` transitive closure means that all foreign keys are mapped to primary